Horgix/willish/README.md

 ```

 I actually have to thank JetBrain's PyCharm for finding this, the debugger with
-step-by-step run was immensely useful
+step-by-step run was immensely useful.

-Sooo, the BadRequest returned is directly modified when raised according to the
+So, the BadRequest returned is directly modified when raised according to the
 debug mode.
 So we actually will not to have to handle that by ourselves, cool
 :)

 Let's see how it goes :

 ```python